manwarA/BiTR2/README.md

  for easier downstream analysis

 Dependencies:
-This package depends on the ClusterProfiler (4.4.4) function of BiTR, that can be installed using BiocManager::install("clusterProfiler") and package for Genome wide annotation for human (default, "org.Hs.eg.db"), and can be installed using BiocManager::install("org.Hs.eg.db")
+This package depends on the (1) ClusterProfiler (4.4.4) function of BiTR, that can be installed using BiocManager::install("clusterProfiler");
+  (2) package for Genome wide annotation for human (default, "org.Hs.eg.db"), and can be installed using BiocManager::install("org.Hs.eg.db"); and (3) dplyr for data manipulation.

-@param input an R object/data frame that can be coercible to df
+@param input an R object/data frame that can be coercible to df;

-@param colName string; column name containing the ids.
+@param colName string; column name containing the ids;

-@param fromType string; the name of column that has to be converted; it must be one of types supported by BiTR
+@param fromType string; the name of column that has to be converted; it must be one of types supported by BiTR;

-@param toType String; desired output; it must be one of types supported by BiTR
+@param toType String; desired output; it must be one of types supported by BiTR;

-@param rm.duplicates Boolean; Duplicated names to be removed or not.
+@param rm.duplicates Boolean; Duplicated names to be removed or not;

-@param moveToFirst if True, the new column will be moved to be the first column in the new df; default is FALSE
+@param moveToFirst if True, the new column will be moved to be the first column in the new df; default is FALSE.